Eileenzyf/ISO-App-Prediction/README.1.md

 ├── src                               <- Source data for the project │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
-│   ├── Create_database.py            <- Script for creating a (temporary) MySQL database and adding new user input to it │   ├── load_data.py                  <- Script for downloading data from S3
-│   ├── upload_data.py                  <- Script for uploading data from to a desinated S3 bucket if needed
+│   ├── Create_database.py             <- Script for creating a (temporary) MySQL database and adding new user input to it │   ├── load_data.py                  <- Script for downloading data from │   ├── upload_data.py                  <- Script for uploading data from S3to a desinated S3 bucket if needed
 │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
 │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.